TheMarlboroMan/hey-waiter/README.md

 # TODO:

+- Take screencap of game layout, draw the beach thing.
+Add obstacles to simulate walking boards into bar, leave space at the top!!!
+- Decide what to do with the world margins left and right...
 - Move layout JSON to the state driver, inject the node into the controllers.
 - Add music
 - Add sounds